Education in Australia: Timeline of introduction of Compulsory education

 For primary and secondary education, government schools educate approximately 64 per cent of Australian students, with approximately 36 per cent in non-government schools.
 At the tertiary level, the majority of Australia's universities are public, and student fees are subsidised through a student loan program where payment becomes due when debtors reach a certain income level, known as HECS.
 Underpinned by the Australian Qualifications Framework, implemented in 1995, Australia has adopted a national system of qualifications, encompassing higher education, vocational education and training (VET), and school-based education.
 For primary and secondary schools, a national Australian Curriculum has been progressively developed and implemented since 2010.

 In 2012 Australia was ranked as the third-largest provider of international education after the United States and the United Kingdom.

-In the 2018 PISA study by the OECD Australian students placed 16th in the world in reading, 29th in maths and 17th in science.
-This continues a sharp decline in educational standards.
+In the 2022 PISA study by the OECD Australian students placed 18th in the world in reading, 25th in maths and 21st in science.

 However, the Education Index, published with the UN's Human Development Index in 2018, based on data from 2017, listed Australia as 0.929, the second-highest in the world.

 Regulation, operation, and funding

 The regulation, operation, and funding of education is the responsibility of the states and territories, because the Australian Government does not have a specific constitutional power to pass laws with concerning education.
 However, the federal government helps to fund non-government schools, helps to fund public universities, and subsidises tertiary education through a national student loan scheme, and regulates vocational education providers.

 Post-compulsory education is regulated within the Australian Qualifications Framework, a unified system of national qualifications in schools, vocational education and training, and the tertiary education sector.

 The Australian Government's involvement in education has been the responsibility of several departments over the years, with the Department of Education, Skills and Employment being formed in 2020.

 The academic year in Australia varies among states and institutions; however, it generally runs from late January/early February until early/mid-December for primary and secondary schools and TAFE colleges, with slight variations in the inter-term holidays, and from late February until mid-November for universities, with seasonal holidays and breaks for each educational institute.

+Research published during February 2026 found that high school in Australia costs almost four times more than the OECD average, making it the most expensive developed country in the world in terms of average annual high school tuition.